Crossrail, Network Rail and Transport for London (TfL) have worked together at Manor Park station to prepare for the start of Elizabeth line services.

 - All Elizabeth line upgrade works have been completed at this station

 ELIZABETH LINE SERVICES FROM MANOR PARK

-In May 2015, TfL took over the operation of the stopping services from Manor Park station.
-New TfL Rail trains are being gradually introduced between Shenfield and Liverpool Street.
+Since May 2015, TfL has been operating the stopping services from Manor Park station.
+Class 345 trains purpose-built for the Elizabeth line are in use between Shenfield and Liverpool Street.

 At peak times 12 Elizabeth line services an hour will run between Shenfield and central London, calling at all stations.
-An additional four services an hour will run between Gidea Park and Liverpool Street main line station, westward in the morning peak and eastward in the evening peak.
+An additional two services an hour will run between Gidea Park and Liverpool Street mainline station at peak times.

 If you have queries about the work taking place please contact Network Rail, which is delivering the Crossrail upgrades:

 - E-mail: [email protected]